rbaumgar/monitor-demo-app/application-monitoring.md

 - How do you create an alert based on application metrics and send this alert to an external system?

-For the monitoring, I will use the OpenShift Monitoring with a new feature for monitoring your own services User Workload Monitoring
+For the monitoring, I will use the OpenShift Monitoring with a new feature for monitoring your own services, User Workload Monitoring.

 You can use OpenShift Monitoring for your own services in addition to monitoring the cluster.
 This way, you do not need to use an additional monitoring solution.
 This helps keep monitoring centralized.
 Additionally, you can extend the access to the metrics of your services beyond cluster administrators.
 This enables developers and arbitrary users to access these metrics.